 A basic system consists of several control units (nodes).
 Nodes are connected in parallel to the bus via transceivers.
 This means that the same conditions apply to all nodes.
 In other words, all the nodes are handled equally, none has any preference.
 In this context, this is called a multimaster architecture.

-At a receiving node the voltage values are converted back into a bit stream by the transceiver and sent over the RX line (receive line) to the nodes.
-Each node then converts the serial binary values back into messages.
+Information is exchanged in the form of messages sent serially in frames.
+Any CAN node can send or receive messages.
+A message contains values such as the engine speed (rpm).
+At each receiving node the voltage values are converted back into a bit stream.
+Each node then converts the values back into messages.
 For example: the value 00010101 is converted back to the engine speed 1800 rpm.

 See also